maddykws/BlackJack/README.md

 # BlackJack
+https://madhavkratos.github.io/BlackJack-/ Use this link to play the game online!
+Have fun.
 Seperating the UI
 In order to understand the code, I will be splittling the code into 2 parts.
 Number 1: UI section